Adventure Tour in Bolivia

 Just before noon you fly in less than an hour from Sucre to La Paz.
 In the afternoon you have free time to stroll through the city and visit some of the museums.

 For more info about the Bolivia Amazon Jungle you can click here

-Included in this special tour:
+Included and recommenden to bring on this special tour: